 The following incentive fees are available to BC’s eligible family physicians.
 The purpose of the fees is to improve patient care.
-To read the full preamble for the GPSC billing guides, effective April 1, 2020, click here.
+Read the full preamble for the GPSC billing guides (effective October 1, 2021) to learn more.

 For billing inquiries, please e-mail us.

-- You are providing full-service family practice services to your patients, and will continue to do so for the duration of that calendar year.
+- You are the MRP for the majority of the patient’s longitudinal primary medical care, providing continuous comprehensive coordinated family practice services to your patients, and will continue to do so for the duration of that calendar year;

-- You are confirming your doctor-patient relationship with your existing patients through a standardized conversation or ‘compact’.
+- You are confirming your doctor-patient relationship with your existing patients through a standardized conversation or ‘compact’; and,

 Chronic Disease Management